AdobeDocs/workfront.en/help/manage-work/projects/define-a-business-case/areas-of-business-case.md

 ## Risks

 Risks are factors that might prevent a project from finishing on time or on budget.
-Defining these factors is important for the Portfolio Manager or Project Sponsor to make an educated decision on the approval of the project.&nbsp;This area&nbsp;is enabled by default in the Business Case, but the *Workfront administrator* might choose to not display it.
+Defining these factors is important for the Portfolio Manager or Project Sponsor to make an educated decision on the approval of the project.
+This area is enabled by default in the Business Case, but the `Workfront administrator` might choose to not display it.

 You can associate a potential cost with the risks you are defining in case they should occur.
 The cost of the risks on a project affect the Net Value of the project.&nbsp;